thegetty/quire-docs/content/documentation/getting-started.md

 #### `Objects.yml`

-This file includes information on catalogue objects including artist name, artwork year, dimensions, medium, location, link to work, etc. Learn more in the [*Collection Catalogue*](/documentation/collection-catalogues/) section of this guide.
+This file includes information on catalogue objects including artist name, artwork year, dimensions, medium, location, link to work, etc. Read more in [*Collection Catalogues*](/documentation/collection-catalogues/).

 #### `Figures.yml`

 This file includes information for figure images and figure groups including captions, credits, and alt text.
-Learn more in the [*Figure Images*](/documentation/figure-images/) section of this guide.
+Read more in [*Figure Images*](/documentation/figure-images/).

 #### `References.yml`

-This file includes reference information used to create in-text citations and bibliographies designed to meet scholarly needs.
-Learn more in the [*Citations and Bibliographies*](/documentation/citations-bibliographies/) section of this guide.
+This file includes reference information used to create in-text citations and bibliographies that are designed to meet scholarly needs.
+Read more in [*Citations and Bibliographies*](/documentation/citations-bibliographies/).

 ### 📁 static